 In order to receive payments, you must provide certain information for identification and verification, such as your name, credit, debit or other card number, card expiration date, and CVV code.
-This information is encrypted and sent to your card network.
-Upon approval, this then sends back a token made up of random digits for engaging in transactions, without exposing your card number.
+This information is encrypted and sent to your card network, which upon approval sends back a token, which is a set of random digits for engaging in transactions without exposing your card number.
 For your convenience, we store the last four digits of your card number and your card issuer’s name and contact information.

 We may also derive your approximate location from your IP address.

 When you access or use our Services, we receive usage data.
-This includes information about your interaction with the Services, including when you view or search content, create or log into your account, play a game, or collect/use a bonus or loyalty points.
+This includes information about your interaction with the Services, for example, when you view or search content, create or log into your account, play a game, collect or use a bonus or loyalty points.

-We also collect data about the devices and computers you use to access the Services, such as IP addresses, browser type, language, operating system, the referring web page, pages visited, location, and cookie information.
+We also collect data about the devices and computers you use to access the Services, including IP addresses, browser type, language, operating system, the referring web page, pages visited, location, and cookie information.